-How to use the command 'gibo' (with examples)
+How to Use the Command 'gibo' (with Examples)

-Use case 1: List available boilerplates
+Use case 1: Listing Available Boilerplates

 Code: